Gavman10/Data-analytics-portfolio/README.md

 # Data-analytics-portfolio

-This portfolio shows projects using Power BI and Python to analyse real-world datasets and generate actionable insights.
+This portfolio shows projects created by me, using Power BI and Python to analyse real-world datasets and generate actionable insights.

 ## Projects